dotnetdev3/AspNetCoreMultiPartProject/README.md

 # Project Goals

+- Project 1 (Runs through creating an ASP.NET application including adding, configuring, etc middleware, dependency injection, model, view, controller, simple routing, etc)
-- Create the ability for users to create a wishlist
+	- Create the ability to view your wishlist
-- Create the ability for other users to view and mark items as purchased on the wish list
+	- Create the ability add items to your wish list
 	- Create the ability to remove items from your wishlist
+- Project 2 (Runs through authentication and the necessary supporting functionality)
+	- Create the ability to create account
+	- Create the ability to login to an account
+	- Create the ability to recover lost passwords
+	- Create the ability to change your password
+	- Associate Wishlists with a user
+	- Add authentication to wishlist functionality so only the owner can view / add / delete from a wishlist
+- Project 3 (Runs through more advanced view functionality like view templates, sections, layouts, etc. Also expands on controller functionality)
+	- Add ability to authorize other users to view your wishlist
+	- Add ability to deauthorize other users from viewing your wishlist
+	- Unauthorizing a user should wipe out all outstanding reservations
+	- Add ability to "reserve" / "unreserve" as item on a wishlist
+	- Create template for item for owner that allows add/deleting items (but doesn't show reservation status)
+	- Create template for item for authorized user that allows reserving an item
+	- Add ability to "unreserve" an item if you're the user who authorized user
+- Project  (Runs through request types, returning different data types, http statuses, and basic webservice security)
+	- Change project to utilize a webservice (webapi) for it's backend
+	- Secure webservice

 ## Tasks necessary to complete implimentation:

 __Note:__ this isn't the only way to accomplish this, however; this is what the project's tests are expecting.
 Implimenting this in a different way will likely result in being marked as incomplete / incorrect.

+### Project 1 Plan ###
 - [ ] Creating ASP.NET Core Application from scratch
 	- [ ] Add Middleware/Configuration to Startup.cs
 		- [ ] Add Static File support